marinkala/marinkala.github.com/Reflections.md

 # **Weekly Reflections**
 Your reflection should include the following aspects:

-* Your impressions: what seemed interesting, surprising, most important;* What aspects you are critical of (disagree, see problems with methods) * Two questions about the readings for class discussion * What kind of study would you design based on these ideas
+* Your impressions of the reading: what seemed interesting, surprising, most important* What aspects you are critical of (disagree, see problems with methods) * Two questions about the readings for class discussion * What kind of study would you design based on these ideas